WordPress/gutenberg/packages/README.md

 ## Managing Packages

-This repository uses [lerna] to manage Gutenberg modules and publish them as packages to [npm].
+This repository uses [lerna] to manage WordPress modules and publish them as packages to [npm].

 ### Creating a New Package